 Based in Copenhagen, Palace Winter’s background also reflects this contrast between warm and dark.
 The band is composed of Australian singer-songwriter Carl Coleman, and Danish producer/pianist Caspar Hesselager, who have established a dynamic, contrasting style, represented in part by their varied origins.

 Subtle contrast is everywhere in Palace Winter’s music.
 Their music is both driving and dreamy, in the way that the end of the road stays in focus while speeding down the highway, but the trees passing by blur together.
 Harmonies merge into a single voice, and organic acoustic guitar blends into a landscape of ambiguous synthesizers and electric guitars.

-The band's first two records, Nowadays and Waiting for the World to Turn, received critical acclaim from The Guardian, NME, The New York Times and more, with several singles playlisted at BBC Radio 6 Music.
+Their first two records Nowadays and Waiting for the World to Turn received rave reviews from The Line of Best Fit, The Guardian, NME and BBC 6 Music, among many others.
 In typical Palace Winter style, these albums explore themes of death, grief and trauma but always with an unmissable, forward-looking shade of optimism... and without a hint of irony coloring the juxtaposition.